-This ligament extends from the costal cartilage of ribs 6 and 7 to the Proc. xiphoideus.
+This ligament extends from the costal cartilage of ribs 6 and 7 to the processus xiphoideus.
 It is also connected to the ligament sternocostalis radiatum.

 The Thorax: Clinical Examples

-Since the clinic of the thorax is identical to that of the spine in certain examples, the cases featured here are specifically relevant to the pathogenic changes in the ribs or rib joints.
+The clinical features of the thorax are identical to that of the spine in certain examples, so the cases featured here are specifically relevant to the pathogenic changes in the ribs or rib joints.

 Pectus excavatum is a congenital malposition or deformity.
-The ventral thoracic wall is deepened from the Manubriosternal synchondrosis to the Proc.
-Xiphoideus.
+The ventral thoracic wall is deepened from the manubriosternal synchondrosis to the processus xiphoideus.
 Not every patient with this deformity actually displays symptoms.
-In cases of severe etiology, heart failure may occur as a complication and in result of reduced vital capacity.
+In cases of severe etiology, heart failure may occur as a complication and result in reduced vital capacity.

 Sternales stress disorder

-In case of lasting incorrect loading in kyphosis, the extreme mechanical stress causes the shoulder girdle to ventralize, and the costosternal joint to come under compression, which they cannot compensate for.
-The joint surfaces degenerate, and that can lead to pain at the lateral sternum in very severe cases, which is often wrongly mistaken for angina pectoris and consequently mistreated.
+In cases of lasting incorrect loading in kyphosis, the extreme mechanical stress causes the shoulder girdle to ventralize, and the costosternal joint to come under compression, for which they cannot compensate.
+The joint surfaces degenerate, and that can lead to pain in the lateral sternum in very severe cases, which is often wrongly mistaken for angina pectoris and consequently mistreated.